List of Pixar film references: John Ratzenberger

-Described as "Pixar's good luck charm" by John Lasseter, actor John Ratzenberger played a role in every Pixar feature from Toy Story to Onward, including a few not produced by Pixar.
+Described as "Pixar's good luck charm" by John Lasseter, actor John Ratzenberger played a role in every Pixar feature from Toy Story to Onward and subsequent sequels, including productions that were not produced by Pixar.
 (Note: Both Planes and its sequel were produced by Disneytoon Studios instead of Pixar, but were set in the world of Cars, while Monsters at Work was produced by Disney Television Animation, but was set in the Monsters, Inc. universe.)
-Soul is the first film where John Ratzenberger uses his likeness instead of a voice role, while he is not present at all in original films starting with Luca.